debraysimon/tpxle-doc/docs/D-Reference/FAQ_R/README.md

 <br/>Yes, you can see [Abeeway Device Manager](/B-Feature-Topics/AbeewayDeviceManager_C/) device configuration tab to select pre-defined profiles for most common use cases.

 9. **Is there a way to estimate battery life for a given configuration?**
-<br/>Yes, you can use [Power Comsumption Estimation](/D-Reference/PowerConsumption_R/) to estimate the battery lifetime of your trackers.
+<br/>Yes, you can use [Power Consumption Estimation](/D-Reference/PowerConsumption_R/) to estimate the battery lifetime of your trackers.
 However, be aware that this is an approximation under ideal conditions.

 10. **How often should I charge my device?**
 <br/>Only micro trackers and smart badges can be recharged.
 We recommend to periodically charge them at least once a month.
 To not damage the battery, they must not be left with a low or completely discharged battery for more than a month.
 The warranty is void if the battery has not been charged for a prolonged period.